Christine A. Rabinak, PhD, Assistant Professor & Lab Director

 I am a Clinical Psychology doctoral student, also earning a Dual-Title in Infant Mental Health.
 My research interests involve understanding how parenting practices can promote emotion competence and positive psychosocial outcomes in children from at-risk environments.
 As part of the TNP2 lab, I have primarily been involved in conducting clinical interviews with children and parents about their stressful life experiences (such as victimization and medical trauma).
 Data gathered from these interviews are used to understand the neurological correlates of trauma and psychopathology development.
 In addition to research, I conduct therapy and assessments with children and families at a community health center in Detroit.

-Kassem Soufan, Biology Honors Undergraduate Student, WSU
+Kassem Soufan, Biology Honors Undergraduate Student, WSU; Currently a medical student at WSU

 Juan Reyes, P2 Student, Directed-Study, WSU